WebHare/runkit/DEVELOPERS.md

   - getborgsettings.sh - a script to override how borg-related scripts lookup containers
   - `sourceroot` - contains default source checkout
   - `forgeroot` - overrides location of WebHare open source projects
+  - `letsencryptemail` - email address for automatic letsencrypt accounts (and future eg. chtatplane proxy use?)
+  - `publichostname` - used as WEBHAREPROXY_ADMINHOSTNAME, hosts a control interface for the proxy (and future eg. chtatplane proxy use? or usable by webhare to tell where its being hosted?)
 - `_proxy/`
   - `container.image` - image to use for the proxy server